ztyyLV/web-twain-docs/indepth/development/vue.md

             if (!this.DWObject) this.DWObject = Dynamsoft.DWT.GetWebTwain();
             this.DWObject.IfShowFileDialog = true;
             /**
+             * Note:
-             * Note, this following line of code uses the PDF Rasterizer which is an extra add-on that is licensed seperately */ this.DWObject.Addon.PDF.SetConvertMode( Dynamsoft.DWT.EnumDWT_ConvertMode.CM_RENDERALL
+	     * This following line of code uses the PDF Rasterizer which is an extra add-on that is licensed seperately */ this.DWObject.Addon.PDF.SetConvertMode( Dynamsoft.DWT.EnumDWT_ConvertMode.CM_RENDERALL